Rex T. Barber: Personal life

 Barber married Margaret I. Smith (February 11, 1918 – April 26, 2005) at Tyndall Field on October 3, 1947.
-They had two sons, Rex Barber Jr. and Richard Barber.
+They had two sons, Rex Jr. and Richard.

-Military service
+Career

 Barber received his commission as a U.S. Army officer and his pilot's wings on October 31, 1941.
 He joined the 70th Pursuit Squadron, which arrived at Guadalcanal, Solomon Islands, in December 1942.
 Flying a Bell P-39 Airacobra, he scored his first victory by downing a Japanese bomber on the 28th.
 Upon transfer to the 339th Squadron, he began flying P-38 Lightnings and claimed two Zero fighters on April 7.

 On April 18, Lieutenant Barber figured prominently in the Yamamoto interception, also known as Operation Vengeance.
 Intelligence sources had learned that Yamamoto would be flying in a "Betty" bomber on an inspection tour of Japanese bases in the northern Solomon Islands.
 Historian Donald P. Bourgeois credits Barber with the sole kill of Yamamoto's aircraft.
-In 1991, Barber and Captain Thomas George Lanphier, Jr. were officially credited with half a kill each in Yamamoto's bomber after the Air Force reviewed the incident.
+In 1991, Barber and Captain Thomas George Lanphier Jr. were officially credited with half a kill each in Yamamoto's bomber after the Air Force reviewed the incident.
 Barber also shared a second Betty destroyed on the same mission.

 In 2003, Barber was credited by the Governor and Legislature of Oregon with the sole kill after an inspection analyzed the crash site and determined the path of the bullet impacts, thereby validating Barber's account and invalidating Lanphier's claim.
 However, despite numerous appeals, the US Air Force refused to reverse its 1991 ruling giving each pilot half credit for the kill.

-Lanphier also claimed to have shot down a Zero fighter during this mission, although Japanese records show that no Zeros were lost.
+Military historian Daniel L. Haulman, who was a member of the US Air Force panel that reviewed the case in 1985, stated in 2024 that after reviewing new evidence, "I have become convinced that, despite the panel decision and the subsequent Rice decision, credit for shooting down Yamamoto's plane really should go to Rex Barber."

 After his tour of duty ended in June 1943, then-Captain Barber requested a return to combat.
 Late that year, he joined the 449th Fighter Squadron in China, still flying P-38s.
 He claimed three further Japanese planes probably destroyed and damaged, but he was shot down on his 139th mission, bailing out near Kiukiang on April 29.
 He was rescued by Chinese civilians, who treated his injuries and escorted him to safety five weeks later.
-At the end of the war, Barber attained the rank of major and commanded one of America's first jet squadrons.
-He retired as a colonel in 1961.
+At the end of the war, Barber attained the rank of major.
+He transferred to the newly established U.S. Air Force when it was established as an independent service in 1947 and commanded one of America's first jet fighter squadrons.
+He retired from the Air Force as a colonel in 1961.